njazz/imgui-mvc-wrap/readme.md

 ## dear imgui, + GLFW + GL3W MVC-like application library

-Currently this is a pert of tilde~/imgui project - a new integrated IDE for PureData visual programming language for multimedia.
+Currently this is a part of tilde~/imgui project - a new integrated IDE for PureData visual programming language for multimedia.

 Small application framework following MVC-like pattern Based on "dear imgui," library: https://github.com/ocornut/imgui